Originally created May 18, 2016; Updated 05/22/2019

 - Treat the water, being sure that any antimicrobial pesticides (e.g., sanitizers, disinfectants) are used according to the label.

 - Manage the water use and produce handling to include a time interval for die-off before harvest, or to allow for log reduction during other steps.
 These management options result in calculated reductions to the original GM and STV value.
-The reduction is based on expected rates of microbial die-off in the field or during storage, or removal during processes such as commercial washing.
+The reduction is based on expected rates of microbial die-off in the field (0.5 log/day for up to 4 days), or during storage

 Look forward to more information about water quality and water-related requirements in the PSR.
 In particular, FDA is working on re-evaluation of the requirements and we anticipate future guidance from FDA to clarify expectations.
 Corrective measures will be covered in more detail after FDA finishes re-evaluation of the water requirements in the PSR – for now, hopefully, this is enough information to get you organized and headed in the right direction.